Rob Brydon: 2010–present: The Trip and other roles

-Stand-up
+Brydon's book Small Man in a Book (the title a play on his "small-man-in-a-box" impression) was published in November 2011.
 In 2009/10 Brydon had his first stand-up tour in the UK as Rob Brydon (rather than as a differently named character).
 The resulting DVD of the 2009/10 show, Rob Brydon: Live, was released on 23 November 2009.
 Brydon appeared as a host on episode two of series five of the BBC series of Live at the Apollo.
 In 2010 Brydon took part in Channel 4's Comedy Gala, a benefit show in aid of Great Ormond Street Children's Hospital, filmed live at the O2 Arena in London on 30 March.
 He was one of six compères for the Queen's Diamond Jubilee Concert held outside Buckingham Palace on 4 June 2012.
+The following year he dubbed the voice of Beto in the animated film The Unbeatables for the United Kingdom edition of the film.